-Sandbag training is a very common among martial artists to improve strength and condition.
+Training with sandbags is very common among martial artists to improve strength and condition.
 In contrast to traditional weight lifting and gym exercises, sandbag training focuses on multiple muscle groups and complement natural body movements during martial arts.

-Our dojo has 3 sandbags in total with different size and weight to accommodate martial artists from all ages and levels.
+We have 3 sandbags in total of different sizes and weights to accommodate martial artists from all ages and levels.

-Jumping on boxes and increasing the height step-by-step, make you faster, more power and springier.
+Jumping on boxes and increasing the height step-by-step not only make you faster, but also make you stronger and springier.

 Last but not least, doing the jumping much more than just a few seconds also raises your heart rate and can burn calories like crazy.

 While the naming sounds quite off topic regarding martial arts, it still captures the most when telling this to someone 🙂

 If we call it stretching or balancing bar, then it helps you better to imagine what it can provide you.
 In particular, while it helps a lot at stretching at the end of the training, it also supports beginners learning some basic movements.
 For instance, mastering the way how a proper ‘ura mawashi geri’ (a.k.a. hook kick) should be carried out.

 The new Kobudo weapon wall does not only make our dojo look even tidier but provides a huge comfort and convenience for our members; they don’t have to always bring their bo staffs to the training then bring it back home.
 Of course, we encourage our members to practice at home as well but not everyone has sufficient space to do so.

 We have mounted our Chin Up Bars that are great to perform pull-ups and chin-ups.